Yasmin-Abusharbak/AI-Project-Data-Distribution-using-Genetics-Algorithm/README.md

 # Graduation-Projects-Topics-Distribution
-A program that distributes graduation projects topics over students’ groups based on students’ selection.
+A program that distributes graduation projects topics over students’ groups based on students’ selection, using genetics algorithm.